gchq/sleeper/docs/12-design.md

 The purpose of a compaction job is to read N files and replace them with one file.
 This process keeps the number of files for a partition small, which means the number of files that need to be read in a query is small.
 The input files contain records sorted by key and sort fields, and are filtered so that only data for the current partition is read.
-The data for an input file that exists within a specific partition can be represented by a file reference, which The output from the job is a sorted file.
+The data for an input file that exists within a specific partition can be represented by a file reference.
+The output from the job is a sorted file.
 As the filtered input files are sorted, it is simple to write out a sorted file containing their data.
 The input files for a compaction job must be in the same leaf partition, and the output file will be written to the same partition as the input files.